Star Wars: Battlefront: Gameplay

-Games in the Battlefront series normally revolve around two armies – the Galactic Republic versus the Confederacy of Independent Systems or the Galactic Empire versus the Rebel Alliance or First Order versus the Resistance – fighting each other on various maps.
-Maps take place in the Star Wars galaxy, with battlezones varying in theme and size.
-Across the battlefield are multiple "command posts" (objectives) that act as spawn points, and can be controlled by either the player or the computer.
+Games in the Battlefront series normally revolve around two armies – the Galactic Republic versus the Confederacy of Independent Systems, the Galactic Empire versus the Rebel Alliance, or the First Order versus the Resistance – fighting each other on various maps.
+The maps are based on planets and locations in the Star Wars galaxy, with battlezones varying in theme and size.
+Across the battlefield are multiple "command posts" (objectives) that act as spawn points and can be controlled by either the player or the computer.
 Units can spawn from any friendly command post, and vehicles regularly spawn at their respective command posts when destroyed.
 Units can capture neutral or hostile command posts by approaching them and standing within the immediate vicinity for about 30 seconds.
 The time to capture quickens with more friendly units within the capture zone.
-Some vehicles act as mobile command posts, and must be destroyed as they can not be captured.
-On some maps (such as Hoth or Endor), certain structures also act as command posts that can not be captured.
+Some vehicles act as mobile command posts, and must be destroyed as they cannot be captured.
+On some maps (such as Hoth or Endor), certain structures also act as command posts that cannot be captured.
 Command post capturing works differently on certain campaign missions as well.
 Playable heroes and villains play a significant role in changing the course of battles.

 The objective of most matches is to eliminate all of the opponents' reinforcement tickets or to capture the command points, to slowly chip away at their tickets.
 Reinforcement tickets are used whenever a unit is killed, or when one faction controls a majority of the command posts on the map (usually when the losing faction only has 2–3).
 Only one objective needs to be completed.
 When all command posts are captured, the team with no command posts has twenty seconds to recapture or neutralize an enemy command post.
 If the team cannot take over a post in this time, the match is over.
-Certain campaign levels and multiplayer have requirements that differ from the general game play, however the general structure remains the same.
+Certain campaign levels and multiplayer modes have requirements that differ from the general gameplay structure, but the overall structure remains the same.
 The game's "Conquest" mode is based on the Battlefield game mode of the same name.